image description

 Is there an ETRM for renewables?

-There is no ETRM system exclusively suited for portfolios only comprising renewable energy assets.
-The concept of traditional ETRM systems was developed and advanced considering the needs of trading housing and utilities.
+The concept of traditional ETRM systems was developed and advanced putting to the epicentre the needs and use cases of trading houses and utilities.
 These players have been managing an entirely different portfolio, out of which renewables are only a share, and have significantly different needs.
+Many ETRMs are engineered to manage equities, bonds and currency positions which have very different risk characteristics compared to renewable energy.

-More importantly, pure-play Independent Power Producers (IPPs) and renewable funds have particular requirements unique to their operating models, which cannot be met by traditional ETRM systems alone.
+That being said, there is an intense conversation about the need for an enterprise software tailored to renewables.
+However, pure-play Independent Power Producers (IPPs) and renewable funds have particular requirements unique to their operating models, which cannot be met by traditional ETRM systems alone.

 The PexaOS